 The agreement requires Juul not to advertise near schools or target anyone under 21 and to not use social media to market.
 It is not advertising at all.

 The other $2 million will go into a state account the attorney general uses to fund consumer fraud investigations.

 “Today’s settlement holds Juul accountable for its irresponsible marketing efforts that pushed Arizona minors toward nicotine and the addiction that follows,” Brnovich said in a statement.
 “Combatting the youth vaping epidemic remains a priority for our office with both our undercover Counter Strike program and zero tolerance for vaping companies that mislead or deceive.”

 Juul said in its statement on the Arizona settlement that it will “continue working with federal and state stakeholders to advance a fully regulated, science-based marketplace for vapor products.”

-It said it will continue to support the “ Tobacco 21 ” anti-smoking group's push for higher smoking age limits and back enforcement actions against illegal vaping products that “jeopardize the harm reduction potential of alternative vapor products.”
+It said it will continue to support the “ Tobacco 21 ” anti-smoking group and back enforcement actions against illegal vaping products that “jeopardize the harm reduction potential of alternative vapor products.”